wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 ### mergeWith()

-Just like in `CDbCriteria` this merges either an array or another `EMongoCriteria` object into this one, transferring all of its properties.
+Just like in `CDbCriteria` this merges either an array or another `\Mongo\Criteria` object into this one, transferring all of its properties.

 As an example: